hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 The implementation for example tenant is in *code/tenant/*.
 It contains a python script kafka_producer.py for simulating generation of source data and sending it to the platform using Kafka Producers.
 Shell script start_producing.sh can be used for running multiple parallel kafka producers.
 The folder *data* contains python script create_samples.sh for reading rows from the taxi trip data of chicago and generating number of sample data set from it.
 Using multiple source data files we can simulate multiple parallel producers generating data.

-The producer(s) reads the source data from the samples of taxi trip data of Chicago and send it to kafka server.
+The producer(s) (e.g. tenant's IoT-devices) reads the source data from the samples of taxi trip data of Chicago and send it to kafka server.
 An example row looks following:

 ``
 Trip ID,Taxi ID,Trip Start Timestamp,Trip End Timestamp,Trip Seconds,Trip Miles,Pickup Census Tract,Dropoff Census Tract,Pickup Community Area,Dropoff Community Area,Fare,Tips,Tolls,Extras,Trip Total,Payment Type,Company,Pickup Centroid Latitude,Pickup Centroid Longitude,Pickup Centroid Location,Dropoff Centroid Latitude,Dropoff Centroid Longitude,Dropoff Centroid  Location